DeepOPF: A Feasibility-Optimized Deep Neural Network Approach for AC Optimal Power Flow Problems: AC-OPF Problem

 We study the standard AC-OPF problem with the bus injection model\footnote{There are two equivalent models in the OPF problem, namely the bus injection model and the branch flow model~\cite{subhonmesh2012equivalence}.
 The \textsf{DeepOPF} approach applies to both models.
-We focus on the bus injection model in this paper.}:
+We focus on the bus injection model in this paper.} as follows:

 where $\text{Re} \{z\}$, $\text{Im}\{z\}$, and $z^*$ denote the real part, imaginary part, and the conjugate of $z$, respectively.
-The objective is to minimize the total cost of active power generations, where $C_i(\cdot)$ is the individual generation cost function and is commonly quadratic.
-The constraints are the power-flow balance equations in \eqref{acopf_con1} and \eqref{acopf_con2}, the active and reactive generation limits in \eqref{acopf_con3} and \eqref{acopf_con4}, the voltage magnitude and phase angle limits in \eqref{acopf_con5} and \eqref{acopf_con4}, and the branch flows limits in \eqref{acopf_con6}.
+The typical objective is to minimize the total cost of active power generations, where $C_i(\cdot)$ is the individual generation cost function and is commonly quadratic.
+The constraints are the power-flow balance equations in \eqref{acopf_con1} and \eqref{acopf_con2}, the active and reactive generation limits in \eqref{acopf_con3} and \eqref{acopf_con4}, the voltage magnitude limit in \eqref{acopf_con5}, and the branch flows limits in \eqref{acopf_con6}. {We note that $(P_{D_i}, Q_{D_i})$ is the net load of bus $i$, which is the difference between the actual electricity demand and the DERs power generation, e.g., solar or wind generation, at the bus.

-The AC-OPF problem is NP-hard~\cite{bienstock2019strong} and non-convex, and it may admit multiple solutions.
-Consequently, no solvers can solve the AC-OPF problem optimally in polynomial time unless P = NP.
-Interestingly, recent works characterize sufficient conditions under which the AC-OPF problems can be solved exactly in polynomial time by convexification~\cite{low2014convex2}.
-Meanwhile, it is empirically observed that (i) there is a unique solution that satisfies the operational constraints given a ``reasonable'' (typical) load-input region~\cite{tang2017real}, (ii) current state-of-the-art OPF solvers can obtain the close-to-optimal solution in polynomial time.
-Based on these observations, we assume the load-solution mapping generated by the solver is fixed and regard it as the mapping that \textsf{DeepOPF} aims to learn.
-We benchmark the optimality and speedup performance of \textsf{DeepOPF} against the particular solver.
+As discussed in Sec~\ref{sec:intro}, grid operators may need to solve stochastic AC-OPF problems in practice, which requires one to solve a large number of standard AC-OPF problems efficiently.
+However, the AC-OPF problem is NP-hard~\cite{bienstock2019strong} and non-convex.
+Consequently, no solvers can solve general AC-OPF problems exactly in polynomial time unless P = NP.\footnote{Note that AC-OPF problems under specific settings may still be polynomial-time solvable.
+For example, some existing works, e.g.,~\cite{low2014convex2}, characterize sufficient conditions under which AC-OPF problems can be solved exactly in polynomial time by convexification.} This observation motivates the studies of reducing the time for solving AC-OPF problems.